dgtony/afg/README.md

 ```

 Skill must ask user to repeat not only when wrong intent was invoked but also when input parameters are wrong.
 The problem here is that you can validate parameters only in handler function body but at this moment scenario state machine has already moved to the next step.
-Here supervisor's property `reprompt_error` can help.
-It rolls state machine back to the previous scenario step and returns Flask ASK `question` object with reprompt for that step.
+Here supervisor's method `reprompt_error` can help.
+It rolls state machine back to the previous scenario step and returns Flask ASK `question` object with given message.
+If no message was passed into the method, it uses default reprompt on error for the current step, defined in scenario file.

 Sometimes you may also need to move your dialog scenario on a certain step, depending on input parameters or some external information.
 It could be done explicitly with supervisor's method `move_to_step(<step_name>)`.